ITC 2015 SHORT COURSE SYNOPSIS

 - INTRODUCTION TO SCIENTIFIC TEST & ANALYSIS TECHNIQUES

-- PRINCIPLES AND IMPLEMENTATION OF THE IRIG 106-13 CHAPTER 10 STANDARD
+- PRINCIPLES AND IMPLEMENTATION OF THE IRIG 106-15 CHAPTER 10 DIGITAL RECORDING STANDARD

 - SPECTRUM AND SIGNAL ANALYSIS